smartsystemslab-uf/SES-Lab-tutorials/Xilinx-FPGA-tutorials/README.md

 This folder contains tutorials on Xilinx FPGA.

-Students are expected to go through the first 7 phase to get accustomed with the FPGA tool.
+Students are expected to go through the first 7 phases to get accustomed with the FPGA tool.